mikegolay/applescript/README.md

 # applescripts for your daily use and enjoyment

-various hacky scripts to do hacky things on macos, usually with the goal of clicking a little less, ideally eliminating clicks altogether.
+various hacky scripts to do hacky things on macos, usually with the goal of clicking a little less, ideally eliminating clicks altogether. should you, at this point, look for other ways to do things on macos, mostly from the command line? i mean, probably?

+anyhoo.

 ## how to use